Slow Cooker Coca Cola Pot Roast

 Instructions

-• Step 1: Season the roast – Pat the chuck roast dry with paper towels, then season all sides evenly with salt, black pepper, smoked paprika, onion powder, and garlic powder.
-This simple seasoning builds the foundation of flavor.
+• Step 1: Season.
+Pat the chuck roast dry with paper towels, then season it generously on all sides with salt, black pepper, smoked paprika, onion powder, and garlic powder.
+This is your “flavor foundation,” so don’t be shy!

-• Step 2: Sear for flavor – Heat a large skillet over medium high heat and melt the butter.
-Once hot, sear the roast on all sides until nicely browned.
-This step adds deep flavor you cannot get from slow cooking alone.
+• Step 2: Sear.
+Heat a large skillet over medium-high heat and melt the butter.
+Once it’s hot, sear the roast on all sides until deeply browned.
+It only takes a few minutes, but it adds a rich, savory flavor you just can’t get from slow cooking alone.

-• Step 3: Transfer to slow cooker – Place the seared roast into the slow cooker, settling it into the center.
+• Step 3: Transfer the seared roast into your slow cooker and place it right in the center.

-• Step 4: Add the vegetables – Arrange the halved baby potatoes, carrots, and sliced onion around the roast.
-Try to keep the vegetables evenly sized so they cook at the same rate.
+• Step 4: Add the veggies.
+Arrange the halved baby potatoes, carrots, and sliced onion around the roast.
+Try to keep everything roughly the same size so it cooks evenly and nothing turns mushy.

-• Step 5: Mix the sauce – In a bowl, whisk together the Coca Cola, Worcestershire sauce, beefy onion soup mix, brown gravy mix, and minced garlic until smooth and well combined.
+• Step 5: Whisk the Sauce.
+In a bowl, whisk together the Coca Cola, Worcestershire sauce, beefy onion soup mix, brown gravy mix, and minced garlic until smooth and well combined.

-• Step 6: Pour and cook – Pour the sauce evenly over the roast and vegetables.
-Cover and cook on low for 8 hours or high for 6 hours until the beef is fork tender and easily falls apart.
+• Step 6: Pour & Cook.
+Pour the sauce evenly over the roast and vegetables.
+Cover and cook on LOW for 8 hours or HIGH for 6 hours, until the beef is fork-tender and pulls apart easily.

-• Step 7: Garnish and serve – Sprinkle with fresh parsley if desired and serve hot with plenty of gravy spooned over the top.
+• Step 7: Garnish & Serve.
+Sprinkle with fresh parsley if you’d like, then serve hot with plenty of that sweet-and-savory gravy spooned over the top.

 Notes